 The variety of different applications for gas and propane heaters include annealing and heat treating, drying, curing and tempering, melting, and the heating of gases and vapours.
 Gas heaters and propane heaters are also used to heat clean water, high purity waters and process waters, lightweight oils and degreasing solutions; heavy and medium weight oils, caustic solutions and mild and severe corrosive solutions.

 There are many optional features for gas heaters.
 Some products are indirect-fired, corrosion resistant, finned, and explosion-proof or can be controlled by a microprocessor.
 Others are designed to provide dynamic power regulation and for cryogenic applications.
 They can feature custom designs or have an encased coil for maximum heat transfer.
 Gas heaters can also be fitted with an internal temperature detector, a grounding wire, and multiple / independent timing controls.
-Other additional features may also include overheat protection, thermostat control; portability and approval by Underwriters Laboratories (UL).
-Typically, documentation of UL certification is available from the manufacturer.
+Other additional features may also include overheat protection, thermostat control; portability and approval by the relevant authority i.e British standard or European Standard .certification is available from the manufacturer.

 For more information of our range of gas heaters, please click here